adrianjhpc/cirrus-website/about/hardware.md

 together by a single Infiniband fabric.
 280 of these are standard compute nodes and 2 of these contain 4 GPU accelerators.

-There are 3 login nodes that share a common software environment and file system with the compute nodes.

 Cirrus Phase II saw the addition of 36 HPE Plainfield Blades each with two Intel Xeon processors and four NVIDIA v100 GPUs.
 A 512TB(raw) of NVMe fast storage for data intensive applications on Cirrus was also added.

+There are 3 login nodes that share a common software environment and file system with the compute nodes.

 ### Compute Nodes

-#### Standard compute nodes
+#### CPU compute nodes

 Cirrus standard compute nodes each contain two 2.1 GHz, 18-core Intel Xeon E5-2695 (Broadwell) series processors.
 Each of the cores in these